| Title | Detention |

 Haunted By The Past

-Pulses with a tense, almost tribal rhythm, mimicking a heartbeat that ratchets up dread and amplifies the game’s most disturbing moments.
+Pulses with a tense rhythm, mimicking a heartbeat and amplifying dread.

 Detention (Main Theme)

-A tense, ambient track that blends traditional instruments with modern horror cues, perfect for the school’s oppressive halls.
+Ambient track blending traditional instruments with modern horror cues, perfect for the school’s oppressive halls.

 Performance